The term “broody hen” basically means a hen who sits on her eggs for the purpose of hatching them.

 To lower the chance of one of your hens becoming broody, you should not allow eggs to collect in a nest.
-Once she is broody, moving her from her nest, moving or covering the nest so she can’t get in, moving the hen to a separate cage or coop, or putting the hen in a fast online payday loans broody coop should be sufficient to break her out of broodiness.
+Once she is broody, moving her from her nest, moving or covering the nest so she can’t get in, moving the hen to a separate cage or coop, or putting the hen in a broody coop should be sufficient to break her out of broodiness.

 What is a broody coop, you ask?